 State Trust Land is not Public Land.
 Trust land is different from public land such as parks or National Forests, in that Trust Lands are managed by the Land Department to generate revenue for 13 specific beneficiaries.
-Today the Trust manages 9.3 million acres of land, and approximately 90% of the revenue generated from sales or leased supports the K-12 Education.
+Today the Trust manages 9.3 million acres of land, and approximately 90 percent of the revenue generated from sales or leased supports the K-12 Education.

 You must obtain a permit from the Arizona State Land Department (ASLD) to be on State Trust lands.
 For current fees visit their website.
 Stay connected with the ASLD by following them on Twitter or Facebook.
 Their Twitter ID is AZStateLand.